caprover/caprover-website/docs/best-practices.md

 ### Hidden Root Domain

 It's always a good practice to hide your tech stack from the potential attacker.
-To be extra secure, you can hide your root domain two levels deeper than your wildcard DNS settings.
+To make extra secure, you can hide your root domain two levels deeper than your wildcard DNS settings.
 For example on your DNS panel you set

 ```bash
 A RECORD: